Acral Mutilation Syndrome (AMS) in dogs

 5. Weimaraner

-These breeds have a higher chance of carrying the mutation that leads to AMS due to their genetic structure.
+These breeds have a higher probability of carrying the mutation that leads to AMS due to their genetic structure.

 German shepherd dog

 The German Shepherd is known for its versatility and its role as a working dog.
-Unfortunately, it is also one of the breeds most commonly affected by AMS.
-The genetic predisposition in this breed makes puppies more likely to develop the symptoms of sensory neuropathy.
+Unfortunately, it is also one of the breeds most frequently affected by AMS (Acute Metabolic Syndrome).
+The genetic predisposition in this breed means that puppies are more likely to develop symptoms of sensory neuropathy.

 pointer

 Pointers are energetic hunting dogs known for their speed and excellent sense of smell.
-They were also found to be more susceptible to acral mutation syndrome.
-It is important that pointer breeders have regular genetic testing to minimize the spread of the disease.
+They have also been found to have a higher susceptibility to acral mutilation syndrome.
+It is important that Pointer breeders have regular genetic testing done to minimize the spread of the disease.

 Golden Retrievers and Labrador Retrievers are two of the most popular dog breeds worldwide.
-Both breeds have a genetic predisposition to AMS, meaning responsible breeding practices are particularly important here.
-These friendly and loyal companions should be tested for genetic abnormalities to ensure they can lead healthy lives.
+Both breeds have a genetic predisposition for AMS, which means responsible breeding practices are especially important.
+These friendly and loyal companions should be tested for genetic abnormalities to ensure they can live healthy lives.

 Weimaraner

-The Weimaraner, known for its elegance and hunting instinct, is also susceptible to acral mutilation syndrome.
-The genetic mutation that leads to AMS is relatively common in this breed, requiring regular testing and careful breeding decisions.
+The Weimaraner, known for its elegance and hunting instinct, is also prone to acral mutilation syndrome (AMS).
+The genetic mutation that leads to AMS is relatively common in this breed, necessitating regular testing and careful breeding decisions.

 Other affected breeds

-In addition to the breeds mentioned above, there are also reports of AMS occurring in other dog breeds, although to a lesser extent.
-This includes:
+In addition to the breeds mentioned above, there are also reports of AMS occurring in other dog breeds, albeit to a lesser extent.
+These include:

 • dachshund

-Conducting genetic testing is an essential part of responsible dog breeding, especially for breeds that are more susceptible to AMS.
+Genetic testing is an essential part of responsible dog breeding, especially in breeds with a higher susceptibility to AMS.
 By identifying carriers of the genetic mutation, breeders can prevent affected puppies from being born.
-This contributes significantly to the health and well-being of the breed population.
+This significantly contributes to the health and well-being of the breed population.

-Understanding breed-specific susceptibility to acral mutilation syndrome is crucial to taking preventive measures and minimizing the spread of this genetic disease.
-If you own or breed a dog of any of the breeds mentioned, it is advisable to have genetic testing and learn about AMS and its effects.
-This way you can ensure that your dog lives a healthy and happy life.
+Understanding breed-specific predisposition to acral mutilation syndrome (AMS) is crucial for taking preventative measures and minimizing the spread of this genetic disorder.
+If you own or breed a dog of one of the aforementioned breeds, it is advisable to have genetic testing performed and to learn about AMS and its effects.
+This will help ensure your dog lives a healthy and happy life.

-Explanation of the symptoms of Acral Mutation Syndrome (AMS)
+Explanation of the symptoms of Acral Mutilation Syndrome (AMS)

-Acral mutation syndrome (AMS) is a complex disease that manifests itself through a variety of symptoms.
+Acral mutilation syndrome (AMS) is a complex condition characterized by a wide range of symptoms.
 These symptoms can vary depending on the severity and progression of the disease.
-Here we would like to give you a detailed overview of the different signs and symptoms that can occur in dogs with AMS.
+Here, we provide a detailed overview of the various signs and symptoms that can occur in dogs with AMS.

 Early signs and first symptoms

-The first signs of acral mutation syndrome usually appear around four months of age.
+The first signs of acral mutilation syndrome usually appear at around four months of age.
 The earliest symptoms include:

-• Unusual behavior on the paws and toes: Affected puppies often begin to lick or nibble their paws and toes more.
-This behavior may seem harmless at first, but it becomes more intense over time.
+• Unusual behavior of the paws and toes: Affected puppies often begin to lick or nibble their paws and toes excessively.
+This behavior may initially seem harmless, but it intensifies over time.

 Progressive symptoms

 As the disease progresses, the symptoms worsen.
-This includes:
+These include:

-• Intense licking and biting: The dogs continually lick and bite their paws and toes, often to the point of self-harm.
-This leads to open wounds, bleeding and infection.
+• Intense licking and biting: The dogs constantly lick and bite their paws and toes, often to the point of self-harm.
+This leads to open wounds, bleeding, and infections.

-• Self-mutilation: In severe cases, licking and biting can become so severe that dogs cause serious injuries to themselves, including severing toes or parts of their paws.
+• Self-mutilation: In severe cases, the licking and biting can become so intense that the dogs inflict serious injuries on themselves, including the severing of toes or parts of the paws.

-• Loss of tissue: Constant nibbling and biting can cause significant tissue loss, making healing and regeneration difficult.
+• Tissue loss: Constant nibbling and biting can lead to significant tissue loss, which makes healing and regeneration more difficult.

 Neurological symptoms